keksnicoh/numeric_gravity_experimental_2/README.md

 numeric_gravity_experimental_2
 ==============================

-python based OpenGL 4.1 grafical life simulations. also
+python based OpenGL 4.1 simulations using PyOpenGL, cyglfw3, numpy, GLSL 410
-using: cyglfw3, PyOpenGL, numpy

 experimental implementation of gravity simulation. this repo is for getting experience with python,